Full question:

 Answer:

-After the Creditors Meeting, there is a 60-day period during which time creditors can file claims if they believe you have non-exempt assets and during which creditors may object to being discharged provided they have legal grounds.
-Grounds for objection to discharge include the fraud, student loans, alimony and support obligations etc. I suggest notifying the creditors in writing that the mother is no longer responsible for payments to avoid problems with credit reporting.
+After the Creditors Meeting, there is a 60-day period during which creditors can file claims if they believe you have non-exempt assets.
+During this time, creditors may also object to your discharge if they have legal grounds, such as fraud or obligations like student loans and alimony.
+To prevent credit reporting issues, it's advisable to notify creditors in writing that your mother is no longer responsible for payments.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.